 If you made templates in an earlier version of Office, you can still use them in Office 2013 and 2016.
 The first step is to move them into the Custom Office Templates folder so your application can find them.
 To move your templates quickly, use the Fix it tool.

 If you think of your current document as a template, you can save it with a different name to create a new document that's based on the current one.
-Whenever you want to create a document like that, you'll open your document in Word Online, go to File > Save As, and create a document that's a copy of the one you started with.
+Whenever you want to create a document like that, you'll open your document in Word for the web, go to File > Save As, and create a document that's a copy of the one you started with.

-On the other hand, if you're thinking of the kind of templates you see by going to File > New, then no: you can't create those in Word Online.
+On the other hand, if you're thinking of the kind of templates you see by going to File > New, then no: you can't create those in Word for the web.

 Instead, do this:

-If you have the Word desktop application, use the Open in Word command in Word Online to open the document in Word on your desktop.
+If you have the Word desktop application, use the Open in Word command in Word for the web to open the document in Word on your desktop.

 From there, create a template.
 When you go to File > New in the Word desktop application, you'll be able to use your template for new documents.
-And if you store the documents online, you can edit them in Word Online.
+And if you store the documents online, you can edit them in Word for the web.